oliverxu42/COMP6080/week05/README.md

 ### 📢 Updates & Reminders

 - Assignment 1 marks released!
 Any issues, let me know asap!
+- Assignment 2 marks out soon!
+Auto-marking results will be available in a video.
 - Assignment 3 (Vanilla JS) has been released!
 Due Friday 27th October, 10pm!
 Make sure you get started on it early :))

 ### Today...